vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

     **BK ADC:** "FWC, Traffic is a King Air, late right base assigned the middle runway"

 ### Holding Aircraft Between Runways
-As per YSBK ERSA, all aircraft should remain on Tower frequency when between Runways.
+All aircraft should remain on Tower frequency when between Runways.

 The largest aircraft that can safely hold between Runways is a BE20 (King Air).
 All larger aircraft are considered to be occupying the runway behind until clear of all active Runways.

-All helicopters are considered to be larger than a King Air for the purpose of this clause.
+All helicopters are considered to be larger than a King Air for the purpose of separation.

 ## VFR Operations
 YSBK uses coded clearances provide standardised routing for VFR aircraft arriving and departing YSBK while transiting Class D SY TCU airspace.